 Yes, you heard me right.
 A Roth IRA will let your kid’s dollars earn interest free from tax forever (as opposed to a bank savings account).
 If your kid is nervous about putting in money that she can’t readily take out, she should know that she can withdraw the money she puts in a Roth at any time, without taxes or penalties.
 The reason your kid can finally start a Roth now is that you can contribute only income that’s reported to the IRS into a Roth—not allowance or babysitting cash.

 4. School comes first.

 You said that your kid is doing this job for the summer, but summer jobs have a way of carrying over into the fall, especially once your kid gets used to having a bit of her own income.
 If she can earn enough over the summer to let her concentrate on school, that’s best.
-If she doesn’t want to quit, however, and she’s working a lot, she needs to scale back.
+However, if she doesn’t want to quit and works a lot, she needs to scale back.
 Research shows that kids who work more than about 15 hours per week may start to have trouble in school—lower grades, a bigger chance of dropping out, and less likelihood of going on to earn a college degree.
 It’s a good idea to talk to your kid about setting boundaries with her schedule.
 It’s easy for a good kid to feel pressure to please a pushy boss.
 Check in periodically to make sure your kid isn’t too stressed out by her job obligations.

 5. Set your own alarm.

 If you find yourself more worried about your kid getting to work on time than she is, take a deep breath and step back.
 One of the critical lessons she needs to learn from a “real” job is a sense of personal responsibility.
 You won’t be there to get her out of bed for a Saturday morning shift when she’s in college—or when she’s started her career for real.